Jam tin grenade: History

+The British, expecting a swift march towards Constantinople, did not initially provided the ANZACs with the supplies or equipment needed for trench warfare at the Gallipoli Campaign; while further supplies were eventually sent, bad weather and Turkish shelling forced the ANZACs to take stopgap measures, including setting up a grenade 'factory' at ANZAC Cove in May 1915 to produce Jam tin grenades.
+By June it was producing around 200 bombs a day, and on 7 August alone, 54 men produced hundreds of grenades for the Battle of Lone Pine.
+The Jam tin grenade was always in short supply however, and during the fighting against the Turks they were constantly at risk of being bombed out of their trenches, sometimes being forced to throw Turkish grenades back before they detonated or make use of other types of improvised grenades.

 During the Siege of Kut in Mesopotamia (December 1915-April 1916), the Royal Engineers in General Townshend's force improvised jam pot mortar shells to be used with improvised mortars devised from the cylinders of a Gnome 80 hp rotary engine (credit to Capt.
 R.E.
 Stace, RE).
 The engine came from a Martinsyde S.1 scout plane, likely damaged or otherwise unable to evacuate.

 Improvised explosive devices of this type were also used to a limited extent during World War II (1939–1945): SOE and OSS agents, before being parachuted behind enemy lines, were trained to construct various types of improvised ordnances, including tin can grenades; instructions regarding the construction of "Jam-tin Grenades" were also included in the training for the British Home Guard.